Derivative Securities

 Quick Answer

 A derivative gets its value from an underlying asset.
-A call is the right to buy 100 shares, a put the right to sell; buyers hold rights, writers hold obligations.
+A standard equity option is the right to buy (call) or sell (put) 100 shares; buyers hold rights, writers hold obligations.
 Futures and forwards obligate both parties.
 Futures are exchange-traded and standardized with a clearinghouse; forwards are private, customizable, and carry counterparty risk.

 The whole unit on one sheet: options, warrants, rights, futures, and forwards, plus the buyer-versus-writer and futures-versus-forwards lines the exam loves.